TomatoesAreGood/Deca-CNN-App/README.md

 # Deca-CNN-App
 A custom-trained convolutional neural network (Yolov8) that recognizes and identifies assorted office supplies.
-Developed for DECA competition, model was trained used [a Google Colab](https://colab.research.google.com/github/EdjeElectronics/Train-and-Deploy-YOLO-Models/blob/main/Train_YOLO_Models.ipynb) and UI was designed using Flutter and Dart.
+Developed for DECA competition, model was trained with [a Google Colab](https://colab.research.google.com/github/EdjeElectronics/Train-and-Deploy-YOLO-Models/blob/main/Train_YOLO_Models.ipynb) and UI was designed using Flutter and Dart.

 ## Demo
 <p align="center">